ocj137/Iowa-Liquor/README.md

 ## Iowa-Liquor

-Here is the Iowa Liquor Sales project
+here is the Iowa Liquor Sales project

 In the project I  use the pandas data transformation functions (melt, pivot, groupby, apply).
 For this project of liquor use in Iowa, I will use the pandas data transformation functions (melt, pivot, groupby, apply).